Orjuelalaley/Orjuelalaley/README.md

 ###

 <h3 align="left">📚  I'm a dedicated student at Pontificia Universidad Javeriana.
-As I study Systems Engineering, I find myself in the midst of my eighth semester.<br><br>🛠️ My daily toolbox includes:Java, Spring Boot, and Android Studio.<br><br>🌱 I'm currently developing into Cloud computing, nurturing my knowledge in this area.<br><br>💬 Feel free to strike up a conversation about Java or anything else!</h3>
+As I study Systems Engineering, I find myself in the midst of my eighth semester.<br><br>🛠️ My daily toolbox includes:Java, Spring Boot, and Android Studio.<br><br>🌱 I'm currently delving into Cloud computing, nurturing my knowledge in this area.<br><br>💬 Feel free to strike up a conversation about Java or anything else!</h3>

 ###